davidawad/Lane-Detection/readme.md

 ## How it works
+We can describe this process in a straightforward way.

+- Detect the lane lines by looking at color contrast gradients in the image
+- fit a curve to the points that make the line
+- draw the red lines on top of the lane lines

 This is an algorithm that uses Canny Edge detection hough transformations and polynomial regression to determine the the edges of lines in order to perform lane detection

 There are a couple of algorithms to decide how to draw the lines, regression being the last thing I came up with.